In a recent study, researchers found that low muscle mass in arms and legs can heighten mortality risk after 65.

 But the good news is that sarcopenia is preventable and can even be reversed by physical exercise, especially muscle toning.

-The study is published in the Journal of Bone and Mineral Research.
+The study was published in the Journal of Bone and Mineral Research and conducted by Rosa Maria Rodrigues Pereira et.al.